bomaidea/courses/course1-java/course1.md

 In the first line of code you can see 3 words, one is `public` this means that the program is public and it can be executed from your computer.
-But we will se it better in the next sets.
+But we will see it better in the next sets.
 Then there is the word `class` in java for the moment it will means you that is a program.
 And the last word if you look it twice, you will notice that is the